 If you get an error message, you can install Git here.
 (You may need to update Git if you are using an older version).

 Check if there are existing SSH keys:

-SSH keys are required to establish a secure connection to GitHub and RAIDBOXES via an SSH connection.
-If you're not sure if you've already generated SSH keys, you can usually find them this way:
+SSH keys are required to connect securely to GitHub and Raidboxes via an SSH connection.
+If you are not sure whether you have already generated SSH keys, you can usually find them this way: